With God on Our Side (song): Live recordings

-Dylan and Joan Baez performed the song as a duet at the Newport Folk Festival in July 1963 and July 1964, and their July 27, 1963 performance was released on Newport Broadside: Topical Songs at the Newport Folk Festival 1963 (Vanguard VSD-79144).
+Dylan and Joan Baez first performed the song as a duet at the May 1963 Monterey Folk Festival.
+They again sang it as a duet at the Newport Folk Festival in July 1963 and July 1964.
+The July 1963 performance was released on Newport Broadside: Topical Songs at the Newport Folk Festival 1963 (Vanguard VSD-79144).
 The liner notes mention Dominic Behan's "The Patriot Game", pointing out that Behan had borrowed the melody from the traditional "The Merry Month of May".
-Another live recording of Dylan and Baez performing "With God on Our Side", recorded on October 31, 1964, can be found on the album The Bootleg Series Vol. 6: Bob Dylan Live 1964, Concert at Philharmonic Hall, released in 2004.
+Another live version of "With God on Our Side" by Dylan and Baez, recorded on October 31, 1964, can be found on the album The Bootleg Series Vol. 6: Bob Dylan Live 1964, Concert at Philharmonic Hall, released in 2004.

 A rare post-1960s performance of the song, recorded on November 4, 1975, with extra lyrics, was included on the bonus disc in the box set The Rolling Thunder Revue: The 1975 Live Recordings (2019).
-Conversely, Dylan's performance of the song on the album Bob Dylan Unplugged, released in 1995, significantly omits verses about the Germans and the Holocaust, and the Russians and the Cold War.
+Dylan's performance of the song on the album Bob Dylan Unplugged, released in 1995, omitted verses about the Germans and the Holocaust, and the Russians and the Cold War.